Roderick G. MacBeth: Early life and education

 In 1886, MacBeth married Christina Ellen Sutherland.
-The marriage was short, as Sutherland sadly died the following year.
+The marriage was short, as Sutherland died the following year.
 MacBeth remarried in 1896 to Elizabeth Patterson.
 The couple had four children together and remained married until MacBeth's death in 1934.

 Church career

 Following his ordination, MacBeth served several congregations in Manitoba, including in Winnipeg at the Augustine Presbyterian Church where he served as Second Minister from 1891 to 1900.
 In 1900, he relocated to Vancouver to serve as First Minister of First Church.
 Following a short four-year stint in Vancouver, MacBeth moved to Paris, Ontario where he ministered from 1904 to 1914.
 He returned to Vancouver to accept a call from St Paul's Presbyterian Church, where he stayed until his retirement in 1932.

 A proponent of the Social Gospel movement, MacBeth often preached on matters of temperance, materialism, criminality, and behaviours such as swearing and gambling.
 He was also staunchly opposed to the Presbyterian Church of Canada joining with other Protestant denominations and lectured heavily on the subject of an independent Presbyterian Church.
 Following the creation of the United Church in 1925 which amalgamated some Presbyterian congregations, MacBeth continued to support an independent Presbyterian Church.

 MacBeth was also commissioned by the Presbyterian Church to produce reports for the church's home mission board on issues facing the church and congregations in northern and frontier regions of the Canadian west and north.
 Several of these reports were published in book form, including Our Task in Canada (1912) and Empire of the North (1912).
 Both works were well received by the Presbyterian Church community, with Our Task in Canada being lauded as "an excellent summary of the problems and work of our Church in our own land."
 These were followed by The Burning Bush and Canada in 1925.